paymennt/docs/community/1-account/1-signing-up.md

 :::important Account Confirmation

 If the Support and Operations team makes the decision that and EDD (Extended Due Diligence) is required for your business, you will receive an email with the details and the team will guide you through the EDD process.
+Additional documents that might be required my include a lease contract, invoices, source of fund proof, or bank statement.

 :::